Find your perfect value college

 Why Should I Choose a Career in Psychology or Counseling?

 The reality is, no one individual is immune to life’s stressors and inevitable challenges.
-So there are times when everyone benefits significantly from speaking with a mental health professional for daily issues that are overwhelming and complicated.
+So there are times when everyone benefits significantly from speaking with a mental health professional like a counseling psychologist for daily issues that are overwhelming and complicated.

 Degrees in counseling and psychology open many career opportunities, especially when you have an innate need to help others in a number of ways.
 Jobs in psychology and jobs in counseling cover a wide variety of specialties like a family counselor, rehabilitation counselor, substance abuse counselor, mental health, or vocational counselor, to name a few.

-Most students earn a foundational degree by obtaining an undergraduate degree in psychology or a related field; however, some professional counseling degrees may require a graduate degree in certain instances.
+Most students in a counseling psychology program earn a foundational degree by obtaining an undergraduate degree in psychology or a related field; however, some professional counseling degrees may require a graduate degree in certain instances.
 Mental health professionals who earn a doctoral level degree find rewarding careers in the fields of leadership, supervision, and education.

 So, if you are wondering what the answer to this general question – What can I do with a degree in psychology? – read on to learn about 25 career pathways in psychology.
+There are many counseling psychology jobs.
 Students interested in discovering – What can I do with a degree in psychology if I earn a post-graduate degree, should also consider the options noted below, only with additional responsibilities.

 Those individuals considering jobs for psychology degrees with a focus on art should consider a career path in psychology as an Art Therapist.
 Art therapy allows clients to express their feelings and themselves creatively – using the many forms of visual (and audio, among others) expression.
 Art Therapy takes on many forms but seeks to help clients increase their personal insight regarding self-esteem and emotional responsiveness.
 Art therapy is often viewed as a haven for the expression of intense emotions where words fail.